cfpb/capital-framework/src/cf-typography/usage.md

-The cf-typography component includes multiple patterns for headings, links and other typographical patterns.
+The cf-typography component includes multiple patterns for headings, links, lists, and other advanced typographic treatments.

 The [`cf-core`](../core) component is a dependency of this component and has more basic typography patterns.